TihamiDev/TihamiRahman/README.md

 ## 👨‍💻 About Me
 I'm a **full-stack Java developer** with a focus on solving problems and building scalable applications.
-I have a passion for **React** and am currently diving into **Data Structures and Algorithms (DSA)** to improve my problem-solving skills.
-I'm always keen to learn new technologies and enhance my programming expertise.
+I have a passion for **React** and am continuously improving my problem-solving skills through **Data Structures and Algorithms (DSA)**.
+I'm always eager to learn new technologies, build better solutions, and enhance my programming expertise.

 ## 💻 Tech Stack:
 ![Java](https://img.shields.io/badge/Java-007396?logo=java&logoColor=white)